eugnsp/blog/2022_12_reduction.md

 SFINAE works only in what is called an [_immediate context_](https://stackoverflow.com/q/15260685): a substitution failure inside `enable_if_2` _is_ an error.

-To fix `lambda2`, we should encode invocability of `fn` into lambda's signature.
-A trivial way to do it is to put (unevaluated) `fn` call into the explicit return type specification:
+To fix `lambda2`, we should somehow encode invocability of `fn` into lambda's signature.
+A simple way to do it is to put (unevaluated) `fn` call into the explicit return type specification:
 ```cpp
 auto lambda2 = [](auto... xs) -> decltype(fn(xs...)) { return fn(xs...); };